$5 million to go toward career, family support services for people in recovery

 The grants are part of the nearly $56 million in federal funding the state secured from the substance abuse and mental health services administration.

-The Department of Drug and Alcohol Programs secretary says PA has received about $230 million through various federal grants over the last few years.
+The Department of Drug and Alcohol Programs secretary says Pennsylvania has received about $230 million through various federal grants over the last few years.

 “We still have a ways to climb that mountain and I think having the funding for at least several years to support that will be critical,” Smith said.